Predict the Retrieval! Test time adaptation for Retrieval Augmented Generation: Related Work

 \subsection{Test-time inference adaptation}

 Test-time inference adaptation aims to adapt pre-trained models to unlabeled test data during inference time without accessing the source training data.
-This paradigm has gained increasing attention as a practical solution for handling distribution shifts in real-world applications \cite{wang2021tent, boudiaf2022parameter}.
+This paradigm has gained increasing attention as a practical solution for handling distribution shifts in real-world applications \cite{wang2021tent, sun2024dive}.
 Unlike traditional domain adaptation methods that require simultaneous access to both source and target domains, test-time adaptation only needs the pre-trained model and target data, making it more privacy-friendly and storage-efficient \cite{liang2020we}.

-Early works in this direction focused on hypothesis transfer learning \cite{kuzborskij2013stability}, where models trained on source domains are adapted to target domains with limited labeled data.
-Recent advances have extended this to fully unsupervised scenarios, leveraging techniques like entropy minimization \cite{wang2021tent}, self-training \cite{sun2020test}, and test-time normalization statistics calibration \cite{schneider2020improving} to adapt models using only unlabeled test samples.
+Early works in this direction focused on hypothesis transfer learning, where models trained on source domains are adapted to target domains with limited labeled data.
+Recent advances have extended this to fully unsupervised scenarios, leveraging techniques like entropy minimization \cite{wang2021tent} and self-training \cite{sun2020test} to adapt models using only unlabeled test samples.

 Building on these advances, \ourmethod introduces a simple yet effective approach for test-time adaptation in retrieval-augmented generation.
 By learning to predict subsequent tokens in retrieved passages, \textbf{\ourmethod enables fully unsupervised adaptation without requiring access to source domain data or labeled examples.}